anya-amin/Light-Em-All/README.md

 # Light-Em-All
-Major Project of Fundamentals of Computer Science 2 using the language Java
+Project using the Language Java

-This was the last major project of this class, in which the user has to essentially select tiles to turn the pipes in order for them to connect.
-As the tiles are turned and they connect, the yellow light goes through the parts that are connected to indicate that it has been lit.
-The goal of the game is to get the whole board lit and move the marker through the connected tiles.
-Moreover, one is supposed to have the least number of clicks in this scenario.
+The goal of the game is to rotate the already placed tiles to connect pipes, and therefore create a path.
+When the pipes connect, it signals a yellow light to flow through the connected sections.
+As tiles connect, the light illuminates the path, and the goal is to light up the entire board with the fewest clicks possible.
+Anytime through this, the player has to use the arrows of the keyboard to move the icon through the lit and connected paths only.
+The bottom of the screen also keeps track of the number of clicks for the player's use.
+The project reinforced my understanding of grid-based game logic, user interaction handling, and optimization strategies.
+Moreover, I gained more knowledge of how to design efficient algorithms for detecting connected paths and updating visual feedback according to the player's actions.

 https://github.com/user-attachments/assets/b01a1095-1406-4c1e-98c0-0012d61654ec